Rygor Slavery and Human Trafficking Statement

 We aim to ensure that our performance indicators do not put pressure on or influence any modern slavery risk.

-As a result of our risk assessments, we have introduced additional company information about modern slavery issues, measuring awareness of risk and improving whistleblowing procedures which outlines procedures for reporting concerns outlined in the MSA 2015 and progress against reducing such risk.
+As a result of our risk assessments, we have introduced additional company information about modern slavery to the Rygor Induction day, adding the policy to Health and Safety contractor and sub-contractor packs and introducing the MSA 2015 policy to first day paperwork for all staff across Rygor.
+Rygor have improved whistleblowing procedures which outlines clear procedures for reporting concerns outlined in the MSA 2015 and progress against reducing such risk.